 If you desire to make it shine, stick to your instructor’s guidelines and stay away from committing these mistakes.
 They will kill the purpose and effort you have put into your proposal and tarnish your reputation also.

-Here is another complete research paper proposal sample to help you write a research proposal.
+Here are some complete research paper proposal samples to help you write your own.

-You can take ideas for your topic from books, journals, previously done researches and dissertations.
+You can take ideas for your topic from books, journals, previously done research, and dissertations.

 Here are a few topics you can choose from.

-- How technology has evolved the English language over the last 10 years?
+- How has technology evolved the English language over the last ten years?

-- What are the effects of individualism in British literature?
+- What are the effects of individualism on British literature?

-- Fall of the Roman empire and its effects.
+- What caused the fall of the Roman empire, and what are its effects?

 - What factors caused World War II?

-- Effects of World War II on diplomacy.
+- What are the effects of World War II on diplomacy?

 - Can cultural differences affect social interactions?